 Unusual Options Activity Insight: DiDi Global

-Shares of DiDi Global (NYSE:DIDI) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $12.01.
+DiDi Global (NYSE:DIDI) shares experienced unusual options activity on Thursday.
+The stock price moved down to $10.49 following the option alert.

 - Trade Type: PUT